 Paleo Diet’s Ban On Whole Grains: “Ridiculous”

-“These two new studies help counter the crackpots that argue for a Paleo-diet, gluten-free diet, and low-carb diet, and these diets’ claims that whole grains are unnatural and bad for health.
-These are ridiculous claims,” asserts Dr. Jay Kenney, Nutrition Research Specialist and Educator at the Pritikin Longevity Center in Miami, Florida.
+“These two studies help counter the crackpots that argue for a Paleo-diet, gluten-free diet, and low-carb diet, and these diets’ claims that whole grains are unnatural and bad for health.
+These are ridiculous claims,” asserts Kimberly Gomer, MS, RD, Director of Nutrition and Educator at Pritikinat the Pritikin Longevity Center in Miami, Florida.

 Focus On an Overall Healthy Diet, Not a Single “Superfood”